The Last of Us Season 2: Everything we know so far

 New characters in The Last of Us Season 2

-Depending on how much of Part 2 is covered in the second season, there are a few roles still to be cast, including:
+Depending on how much of Part II is covered in the second season, there are a few roles still to be cast, including:

-Fans were convinced they spotted Dina in Episode 6 in the first season, and it was all-but-confirmed by the showrunners, but it’s unclear if that same actress will return.
+Fans were convinced they spotted Dina in Episode 6 in the first season, and this was all but confirmed by the showrunners.
+It’s unclear if that same actress will reprise the role in Season 2, though.

-Speculation mostly surrounds Abby, with Craig Mazin recently hinting that she may have already been cast.
-The Los Angeles Times also reported that Abby has been cast but the actor is being kept a secret for now.
-We won’t get into spoilers in this section, but all we can say is this: she’s the antagonist of Part 2 and she’ll likely be just as controversial in the show as she was in the game.
+Speculation surrounded Abby for months.
+We won’t get into spoilers in this section, but all we can say is this: she’s the antagonist of Part II and she’ll likely be just as controversial in the show as she was in the game.

 Mazin confirmed there wouldn’t be any recasting in Season 2.
 “We are not doing House of the Dragon leaps.
 Those were very significant leaps in age, and we don’t have that.
 So, no recasting will occur.
 Not on my watch,” he told Collider.